serverless-guru/sls-jest/doc/spies/eventbridge.md

 **Use adequate timeouts**

 When matchers evaluate an assertion, they wait up to a certain amount of time until the assertion can either be resolved, in which case the matcher returns immediately, or it times out and evaluates the assertion with the data it has at that moment.
 Using too short timeouts can cause false negatives or positives as events that affect the result might arrive shortly after.
-On the other hand, using too long timeouts can artifitially slow down your test suite in some cases.
-Playing with different timeouts can reduce this inconvenient.
-Finding the right timeout may vary depending on yur architecture and use case.
+On the other hand, using too-long timeouts can artificially slow down your test suite in some cases.
+Playing with different timeouts can reduce this inconvenience.
+Finding the right timeout may vary depending on your architecture and use case.

 Cases where a long timeout can slow down your tests: